projectsophon/df-play-to-earn/README.md

 ## Setting up a new user

-In `hardhat.config.ts` you need to change the forking `blockNumber` to a block **after** your wallet address was whitelisted in the production game, or the game will keep asking you for a whitelist key.
-You'll also want add your wallet address as new player object in `env.players` to be dripped some counterfeit xDai.

-You'll want to add another object like this:
+If you want to be dripped some counterfeit xDai, add your wallet address as new player object in `env.players` to inside `hardhat.config.ts`.
+You'll can add another object like this:

 ```js
 {